ASaiM/documentation/framework/tutorial.rst

 .. figure:: /assets/images/framework/tutorial/prinseq_execution.png

 Once the boxes are green, quality treatments are done.
-With chosen parameters on our datasets, we expected that on the 217,386 input sequences, 215,444 (99.11%) are conserved with a mean length of 239.29 bp.
+With chosen parameters on our datasets (217,386 input sequences with a mean length of bp ), we expect conservation of 215,444 (99.09%) sequences with a mean length of 239.29 bp.

-*Visualisation du summary de prinseq*
+Sequences are filtered mainly because of length.

+In quality control of EBI metagenomic workflow, 88.43% of sequences (192,248) are conserved.

 .. note::